 - Improve the health of animals and farmland.
 Boost yield even further by repurposing farmland slurries and regional legumes as animal feed.
 Doing so can also reduce nitrous oxide output.

 - The development of lower-emission chemical fertilizers continues apace.
 So do campaigns to educate farmers, especially in quickly developing regions, on the benefits of using fewer fertilizers in optimizing crop yield and reducing environmental damage.

-In short, there’s every reason to be excited and optimistic about the future of agriculture.
+In short, there’s every reason to be excited and optimistic about the future of emissions solutions in agriculture.
 Whether plant-based or animal-based, it will forever be a cornerstone of human civilization.
 It’s heartening to know how many voices are calling for better technologies and wiser industrial practices.
 Now that we know the size of the footprint, there’s every reason to double down on finding solutions.